elijamesku/TeamViewerAuto/README.md

 # TeamViewer Auto-Updater

 This solution automates the installation and ongoing updating of **TeamViewer** on Windows machines using Microsoft Intune.
-It ensures non-admin users receive the latest version of TeamViewer without UAC prompts by using system-level deployment and scheduled task automation
+It ensures non-admin users receive the latest version of TeamViewer without UAC prompts by using system-level deployment and scheduled task automation.

 ```